 The new design replaces the existing, dispersed school buildings.
-This includes a three and a half storey single building, arranged around a central, triple height atrium space, which allows the school to maintain passive supervision across all floors (critical to their existing outstanding behaviour achievement).
+This includes a three and a half storey single building, arranged around a central, triple height atrium space, allowing the school to maintain passive supervision across all floors (critical to their existing outstanding behaviour achievement).
 The project is nearing completion.

-King Richard School Portsmouth – a similar approach has been taken to the design which will provide an outward statement of investment in the local community and raise aspirations to support the track record of continuous improvement at the school.
+King Richard School Portsmouth – a similar approach has been taken to the design which will provide an outward statement of investment in the local community and support the track record of continuous improvement at the school.

 Winchester Sport and Leisure Park

-Winchester City Council have commissioned Stride Treglown, working alongside LA Architects, for the new Winchester Sport and Leisure Park at Bar End.
+Winchester City Council has commissioned Stride Treglown, working alongside LA Architects, for the new Winchester Sport and Leisure Park at Bar End.

 The proposal is currently undergoing public consultation leading to the Urban Design Framework.

-The aim of the Council is to deliver a building of the highest standard that provides long life, high quality facilities for all people.
+The aim of the Park is to deliver a building that provides long life, high quality facilities for all people.
 It has a swimming pool and sports hall at its heart, with a range of supporting facilities.